Opportunities

-The Kenan Fellows Program for Teacher Leadership at NC State, and its partners, provide industry-based learning experiences for K-12 public and charter school teachers in North Carolina.
+The Kenan Fellows Program for Teacher Leadership (KFP) at NC State, and its partners, provide industry-based professional development for teachers in North Carolina.

-How to search for fellowship projects
+How to search for opportunities

-• Fellowship projects are open to K-12 educators across all disciplines.
+Fellowships are open to K–12 public and charter school educators across all disciplines.

-• Learn about the fellowship experience
+Questions?
+Learn about the fellowship experience

 Apply